top of page

 Physical distancing strategies include: avoiding hugs and handshakes, regularly reminding children to keep “hands to yourself” and minimizing the number of different staff that interact with the same children throughout the day.

-DYT will be providing signage and markers such as cones, tape and clearly marked zones to support physical distancing.
+DYT may provide signage and markers such as cones, tape and clearly marked zones to support physical distancing.

 Children may be organized into smaller groups and/or spread out to minimize direct physical contact.
 Small group environments to reduce the number of children in a group, for example, setting up two or three areas for activities.
 Individual activities or activities that encourage more space between children and staff will be encouraged.
 Toys that encourage group play in close proximity or increase the likelihood of physical contact will not be used.
 Whenever possible, DYT will have outdoor activities to minimize any risk.